This article was updated on July 12, 2018.

-At the recent Academy Awards, comedian Chris Rock lit up the stage with a 10 minute monologue about the lack of diversity among nominees for Hollywood's most prestigious recognition, the Oscars.
+At the recent Academy Awards, comedian Chris Rock lit up the stage with a 10-minute monologue about the lack of diversity among nominees for Hollywood's most prestigious recognition, the Oscars.
 He was specifically referencing there were no African-Americans nominated.
 He neglected to mention that there were no Latinos, Asians or Native Americans nominated either.
-As an interesting backdrop, 94% of the Academy voters are white.
+As an interesting backdrop, 94 percent of the Academy voters are white.

 This is no doubt a complex topic.
 We'd like to think that leadership selections reflect the most qualified individual for the job.

 Not always.
 Researchers from Georgetown, Emory and Iowa State Universities tracked the careers of more than 1,200 coaches in the NFL from 1985-2012 and found that white coaches were more than twice as likely to be promoted to coordinator than their black counterparts, regardless of their performance, position level, years of experience or coaching background.
 In other words, the difference in variability could not be explained by any of the variables that could rationally account for the gap.
 In the case of the NFL, they concluded that "unconscious bias" was the only explanation.

 That's why I'm such a fan of The Voice — the judges vote purely on the quality of the vocals, not what the singers look like.

 Now let's bring this back to the workplace.
 The dearth of women and minorities on corporate boards and in the C-suite is well documented.
 Despite years of enterprise-wide diversity programs and committed CEOs, women and minorities remain under-represented at the highest levels in most organizations.

 Is "unconscious bias" the reason, and if so, what can we do about it?
 Unconscious bias is a tendency we are unaware of that happens "automatically," typically triggered by the brain making quick judgments about people and situations influenced by our background, cultural environment and experiences.
 It shapes how we think, how we behave and how we make decisions.